dzhenidi/TaskChamp/docs/README.md

 * Seed schedule

 ### Phase 5: (1 day)
-**Objective**: Messages can be posted to a message board.
+**Objective**: Comments can be made on a project.

-* Messages model
+* Comments model
 * Seed database with a small amount of test data
-* CRUD API for schedule (MessagesController)
+* CRUD API for comments (CommentsController)
 * JBuilder view for schedule
-* Messages components and respective Redux loops
+* Comments components and respective Redux loops
-  * MessagesIndex, MessagesForm, MessagesIndexItem
-* Adding events requires a schedule
+  * CommentsIndex, CommentsForm, CommentsIndexItem
-* Style schedule index page
+* Style comments view and new comment form
-* Style schedule preview on homepage
-* Seed schedule

 ### Phase 6: (1 day)
 * add events feature with Event model and components